The right choice of thermal paste is critical for optimal CPU temperatures.

 Well, here’s why: most heat sinks will not sit flat on the CPU since they could be concave or convex and thus leave some space where the processor and the heat sink will not have adequate contact.

-Notably, air is a poor conductor of heat and thus the air gaps will not aloe the CPU and the heat sink to touch more directly.
+- Notably, the air is a poor conductor of heat and thus the air gaps will not allow the CPU and the heat sink to touch more directly.

 The thermal material is made from special conductive materials such as almost 100% pure micronized silver and Thermal conductance greater than 350 000W/m2, which conduct heat better up to the heatsink.

 So, here is a very common question related to thermal paste: Can you use toothpaste as your thermal paste aiming to save money?

 Thermal paste, unlike toothpaste, is a heat-conducting material that contains some metals – or probably powdered silver in the expensive paste brands.

 However, do not worry since thermal paste like Arctic Silver 5 has higher-quality compounds that allow it to be non-conductive despite using metal but you’ll also need to keep it away from the metal contacts.

 High-quality ceramics can help in cooling and are cheaper, which makes them good for sub-zero cooling.

 However, you can also use silicone thermal pads that will sit fully between the CPU and the heat sink.